alexconst/vim-pajema/README.md

 *pa·je·ma  (pə-jĕ′mə, -jăm′ə): Pandoc + Jekyll + Markdown for great success*

 vim-pajema aims to make life easier for those using the above mentioned tools.
+Basically it allows you to:
+- convert a markdown file to html and open it in firefox
+- convert a markdown file to a Jekyll suitable markdown file

 *NOTE:* consider this alpha version.
 My first vim plugin: it's ugly and messy but gets things done.
 It's for my own personal use, but maybe it's useful to you too.